saheedniyi02/krecommend/README.md

 # KRecommend
-A python package for text recommender systems on pandas dataframes and SQLAlchemy tables.
+A python package for creating content-based text recommender systems on pandas dataframes and SQLAlchemy tables.